 Though hospitals can be important sites of life-saving medical care, they are not immune to the oversights and negligence that can harm, rather than heal, patients.
 When patients suffer injuries at hospitals, figuring out who is liable — and whether hospital negligence was involved — will be critical to determining the options for recovery and justice.

-At the Law Office of James H. Guest, our Denver lawyers are dedicated to helping those injured by medical and hospital negligence pursue the compensation they deserve.
-Skilled and relentless, we will fight to protect your rights while holding all negligent parties accountable.
-Our goal is to help you obtain the financial recovery you are entitled to so you can heal and rebuild your life.
+At the Law Office of James H. Guest, L.L.C., our lawyers are dedicated to helping those injured by hospital and medical negligence pursue the compensation they deserve.
+We have the skills and tenacity necessary to tackle these complex cases, fight to protect your rights and hold all negligent parties accountable for your lost wages, medical bills, and pain and suffering.